DCL Dermatologic Cosmetic Laboratories Tar Therapy Treatment Oil Review

 Review

-Results you may expect from using DCL Dermatologic Cosmetic Laboratories Tar Therapy Treatment Oil:
+Does DCL Dermatologic Cosmetic Laboratories Tar Therapy Treatment Oil Work?

-Quite moisturizing: DCL Dermatologic Cosmetic Laboratories Tar Therapy Treatment Oil has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, DCL Dermatologic Cosmetic Laboratories Tar Therapy Treatment Oil is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, due to the high content of Squalane (est. ≈12.3%), Borago Officinalis Seed Oil (est. ≈6.7%) and Oenothera Biennis (Evening Primrose) Oil (est. ≈4.5%).